murgia88/AsynchSubtypingRegex/README.md

 The generated outputs consists of the graphical representations of the automata under analysis and the corresponding simulation graph.
 If called with -d, automata and graphs are generated for the duals.

 [1] Laura Bocchi, Andy King, Maurizio Murgia: Asynchronous Session Subtyping by Trace Relaxation.
+In TACAS 2024. https://link.springer.com/chapter/10.1007/978-3-031-57246-3_12